sumairzamir/MuayThaiNotesApp/README.md

 Purpose: An app to log the combinations used as part of your Muay Thai training sessions

-Problem: As a user I would like to log my combinations so that I can recall my training sessions for future use
+Problem: As a user I would like to log my combinations so that I can recall and plan for my future training sessions

 Target: New & experienced Muay Thai technicians

 Technical specifications & learning:
-- Fully programmatic layout construction (subclassing UIView)
+- Fully programmatic layout construction (subclassing UIView, autolayout)
 - Working data model (to be migrated to offline database, e.g. Realm)
 - MVVM architecture implementation
 - Property wrappers (inc. generics)